Act means the Horse Racing Licence Act, 2015.

 Minister means the Minister responsible for the administration of Part 1 of the Alcohol and Gaming Regulation and Public Protection Act, 1996.

-Official Chemist means a person approved as the Official Chemist pursuant to the Pari-Mutuel Betting Supervision Regulations under the Criminal Code (Canada).
+Official Chemist means a graduate in chemistry from a university of recognized standing approved pursuant to the Pari-Mutuel Betting Supervision Regulations under the Criminal Code (Canada).

-Official Sample means a sample of blood, saliva, urine or other bodily substance that has, in accordance with the Pari-Mutuel Betting Supervision Regulations under the Criminal Code (Canada), been obtained from a horse.
+Official Sample means a sample of blood, saliva, urine or other bodily substance that has, in accordance with the Pari-Mutuel Betting Supervision Regulations of the Criminal Code (Canada), been obtained from a horse.

 Official Veterinarian means a person employed by the Association and licensed in good standing with the College of Veterinarians of Ontario.

 Officials, Racing Officials The following categories shall be considered Officials, or Racing Officials:

 - A Patrol Judge or Patrol Judges in accordance with Rule 33.01